ddalton/xor/README.md

 XOR - Fast object retrieval and persistence for JPA

-0. If view name is built-in then get full state graph else get Exact state graph

 1. Process ALIAS and NARROW functions
   How is an alias field processed?
 Add a property to an open type StateTree#extend
-    a) Alias test of an existing property e.g., taskDetails t1
+    a) Alias test of an existing property e.g., ALIASEXISTING taskDetails t1
        taskDetails t2
     b) Alias test of a non-existing property e.g., root